JetBrains/teamcity-documentation/topics/pull-requests.md

 <td></td>
 <td>

 Define the [branch filter](branch-filter.md) to monitor merge requests only on source branches that match the specified criteria.
-If left blank, no filters apply.
+If left empty, no filters apply.

 </td>
 </tr>